SAP-DETR: Bridging the Gap Between Salient Points and Queries-Based Transformer Detector for Fast Model Convergency: Introduction

 Furthermore, the mentioned central point-based variants also have difficulties in detecting occluded objects, because their queries may be assigned to the ambiguous spatial prior with overlapping centers.
 For example, \cref{fig:problem discription}(d) shows that the baseman in front of the image is detected twice while the other is totally omitted when they are largely overlapped.
 One solution proposed in Anchor DETR~\cite{wang2021anchor} is to predefine different receptive fields (similar to the scaling anchor box in YOLO~\cite{yolov3}) for the position of each query.
 However, increasing the diversity of the receptive fields for each position query is unsuitable for non-overlapped targets, as it still generates massive indistinguishable predictions for one position as same as other center-based models.

 To bridge these gaps, in this paper, we present a novel framework for Transformer detector, called SAlient Point-based DETR (SAP-DETR), which treats object detection as a transformation from salient points to instance objects.
 Instead of regressing the reference point to the target center, we define \textit{the reference point belonging to one positive query as a salient point}, keep this query-specific spatial prior with a scaling amplitude, and then gradually update them to an instance object by predicting the distance from each side of the bounding box.
 Specifically, we tile the mesh-grid referenced points and initialize their center/corner as the query-specific reference point.
 To disentangle the reference sparsity as well as stabilize the training process, a movable strategy with scaling amplitude is applied for reference point adjustment, which prompts queries to consider their reference grid as the salient region to perform image context attention.
-By localizing each side of the bounding box layer by layer, such query-specific spatial prior enables compensate for the over-smooth/inadequacy problem during center-based detection, thereby vastly promoting model convergency speed.
+By localizing each side of the bounding box layer by layer, such query-specific spatial prior enables compensation for the over-smooth/inadequacy problem during center-based detection, thereby vastly promoting model convergency speed.
 Inspired by~\cite{smca,conditionaldetr,liu2022dab}, we also take advantage of both Gaussian spatial prior and conditional cross-attention mechanism, and then a salient point enhanced cross-attention mechanism is developed to distinguish the salient region and other conditional extreme regions from the context image features.
-Moreover, we also address two accompanying problems of DETR-like models about temperature consistency and prediction head dependency for further improvements.

-Our method bridges the gap between salient points and query-based Transformer detector by speedily attending to the query-specific region and other conditional regions.
+We bridge the gap between salient points and query-based Transformer detector by speedily attending to the query-specific region and other conditional regions.
 The extensive experiments have shown that SAP-DETR achieves superior convergency speed and performance.
-To the best of our knowledge, this is the first work to introduce the salient point based regression into query-based Transformer detectors.
+To the best of our knowledge, this is the first work to introduce the salient point based regression into end-to-end query-based Transformer detectors.
 Our contributions can be summarized as follows.